 REYKJAVIK FOOD WALK from Reykjavik

-Includes: Local guide for walking tour and all food.
-Meeting point is Harpa Concert Hall.
+Price includes: Local guide for walking tour and all food during tour.

-THE BLUE LAGOON ON ARRIVAL OR DEPARTURE from Reykjavik
+THE BLUE LAGOON COMFORT OR PREMIUM PACKAGE from Reykjavik

 Operates: Daily, all year.